furiousBlob/furiousBlob/README.md

 ### Hi there 👋
-I’m currently learning bachelors in computer engineering.
 I’m currently working on completing the course of Artifical Intelligence and use my Machine Learning and Data Science Knowledge to work on further projects.

 <!--
 **furiousBlob/furiousBlob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.